This is how even the most basic ecommerce site should run.

 Absolutely every aspect of your site could be tested for improvement — including images, headlines, product descriptions, and even the overall design.
 Even if you think you’re already doing well with your current website collateral, there’s always room to A/B test your content.

-Before you start changing everything on your website to see what sticks, stop and create a battle plan.
+Before you start changing everything on your website to see what works, stop and create a battle plan.
 If you change everything at once, you won’t know what’s effective and what’s not.
 Plan two weeks for each change so you can gather enough data to make a decision.

-Speaking of social media, are you sure you’re using it to the best of your ability?
+Are you sure you’re using social media to the best of your ability?
 What if you could keep an eye on what people are saying about your company and your products on all your social media outlets?
-With social inbox, you can.
+With HubSpot's social inbox, you can.

 What if you could track the parts of your website where buyers hung out for a while?
 Would that help you provide better information for the next time they stopped by?

 You can also track where your visitors come from and how long they hang around.
 In other words, if you use your social media for marketing, you can discover how many clicked on your offer and how long they stayed.
 This helps you determine which social media outlets you should focus on.

-Exit Lightboxes for Lead Generation
+4. Exit Calls-to-Action for Lead Generation